Kweku7k/LogAI/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new idea or improvement for LogAI
-title: ''
+title: "[FEATURE] Short description of the feature"
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## 💡 Feature Description
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the feature you’re proposing.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+---

+## 🎯 Use Case
+Explain **why** this feature would be useful.
+Who would benefit from it, and in what scenarios?

+---

+## 🛠 Possible Implementation
+If you have ideas on **how** this feature could be built, describe them here.
+Feel free to include:
+- Pseudocode
+- API changes
+- Example commands

+---

+## 📌 Alternatives Considered
+List any alternative approaches you’ve thought about and why they’re not as good.

+---

+## 📎 Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context, screenshots, diagrams, or references to related issues here.